kirkvolin/freedrive-robot-arm/README.md

 The SO-ARM101 is designed for leader-follower teleoperation: you physically puppet a second "leader" arm to control the "follower."
 This works well for imitation learning pipelines like [LeRobot](https://github.com/huggingface/lerobot), but it means you need two arms, and the workflow is geared toward ML data collection rather than manual program building.

 Industrial robots from Universal Robots, FANUC, and others offer a different interaction model — **freedrive mode** — where you grab the robot itself, guide it through positions by hand, and tap "save" at each point to build a program.
 No second arm, no code, no joystick.
-ArmCTL brings that workflow to a $200 desktop arm.
+This project brings that workflow to a $200 desktop arm.

 ## Hardware Changes